gknowles/dimcli/docs/README.md

 ~~~

 The EX_* constants (along with standard values) are in sysexits.h on most
-unixes, althrough it may not be in any standard.
+unixes, although it may not be in any standard.
 Equivalent enum values
-Dim::kExitOk (0) and Dim::kExitUsage (64) are defined, which can be useful on
+Dim\::kExitOk (0) and Dim\::kExitUsage (64) are defined, which can be useful
-Windows where \<sysexits.h> doesn't exist.
+on Windows where \<sysexits.h> doesn't exist.

 ## Options